Total Productive Maintenance (TPM) – Benefits, Approach, Elements, Targets

 It can be considered as the medical science of the machines.
 Total Productive Maintenance (TPM) is the maintenance program which involves a newly defined concept for the maintaining plants and the equipment.
 The goal of the Total Productive Maintenance (TPM) program is to the markedly increase production while at the same time increasing employee morale and the job satisfaction.

-Total the Productive Maintenance (TPM) brings maintenance into focus as a necessary and the vitally important part of the business.
-It is the no longer regarded as the non-profit activity.
-Down time for the maintenance is scheduled as a part of the manufacturing day and in some cases as an integral part of the manufacturing process.
-The goal is to hold emergency and the unscheduled maintenance to the minimum.
+Total Productive Maintenance (TPM) brings maintenance into focus as a necessary and vitally important part of the business.
+It is no longer regarded as a non-profit activity.
+Downtime for maintenance is scheduled as a part of the manufacturing day and, in some cases, as an integral part of the manufacturing process.
+The goal is to keep emergency and unscheduled maintenance to a minimum.

 History of TPM

-The Total Productive Maintenance (TPM) is an innovative Japanese the concept.
-The origin of Total Productive Maintenance (TPM) can be the traced back to 1951 when preventive maintenance was introduced in the Japan.
-However the concept of preventive maintenance was taken from the USA.
-Nippondenso was the first company to introduce plant wide preventive maintenance in the 1960.
-Preventive maintenance is the concept wherein operators produced goods using machines and the maintenance group was dedicated with work of the maintaining those machines however with the automation of Nippondenso maintenance became a problem as the more maintenance personnel were the required.
+Total Productive Maintenance (TPM) is an innovative Japanese concept.
+The origin of Total Productive Maintenance (TPM) can be traced back to 1951, when preventive maintenance was introduced in Japan.
+However, the concept of preventive maintenance was taken from the USA.
+Nippondenso was the first company to introduce plant-wide preventive maintenance in the 1960s.
+Preventive maintenance is the concept wherein operators produce goods using machines, and the maintenance group is dedicated to maintaining those machines.
+However, with the automation of Nippondenso, maintenance became a problem as more maintenance personnel were required.
 So the management decided that the operators would carry out the routine maintenance of the equipment.
-This is the Autonomous maintenance one of the features of Total Productive Maintenance (TPM).
-Maintenance group took up only the essential maintenance works.
+This is autonomous maintenance, one of the features of Total Productive Maintenance (TPM).
+The maintenance group took up only the essential maintenance work.

-Thus Nippondenso which the already followed preventive maintenance also added the Autonomous maintenance done by the production operators.
-The maintenance crew went in the equipment modification for improving the reliability.
-The modifications were made or incorporated in the new equipment.
-This lead to the maintenance prevention.
-Thus preventive maintenance along with the Maintenance prevention and Maintainability Improvement gave birth to the Productive maintenance.
-The aim of productive maintenance was to the maximize plant and equipment the effectiveness.
+Thus, Nippondenso, which already followed preventive maintenance, also added autonomous maintenance done by the production operators.
+The maintenance crew went in for equipment modifications to improve reliability.
+The modifications were made or incorporated into the new equipment.
+This led to maintenance prevention.
+Thus, preventive maintenance, along with maintenance prevention and Maintainability improvement, gave birth to productive maintenance.
+The aim of productive maintenance was to maximise plant and equipment effectiveness.

-By then Nippon the Denso had made quality circles involving the employee’s participation.
-Thus all the employees took part in implementing Productive the maintenance.
-Based on these developments Nippondenso was awarded the distinguished plant prize for the developing and implementing the Total Productive Maintenance (TPM) by the Japanese Institute of the Plant Engineers (JIPE).
-Thus Nippondenso of the Toyota group became the first company to obtain the Total Productive Maintenance (TPM) the certification.
+By then, Nippon and Denso had made quality circles involving the employee’s participation.
+Thus, all the employees took part in implementing productive maintenance.
+Based on these developments, Nippondenso was awarded the distinguished plant prize for developing and implementing Total Productive Maintenance (TPM) by the Japanese Institute of Plant Engineers (JIPE).
+Thus, Nippondenso of the Toyota Group became the first company to obtain the Total Productive Maintenance (TPM) certification.

 TPM Targets